joefitzgerald/packer-windows/README.md

 ```
 packer build -var 'hyperv_switchname=Wifi' .\windows_2016.json
 ```
-Be sure to set hyperv_switchname to an external Hyper-V switch
+Be sure to set hyperv_switchname to an external Hyper-V switch.

+You then can use this box with Vagrant to spin up a Hyper-V VM.
+Vagrant currently needs some patches as well, see the script [install-vagrant.ps1](hyperv/scripts/install-vagrant.ps1) how to patch Vagrant 1.8.4 to fix these issues.

 ### Using .box Files With Vagrant